Dear Ronnie Ann,

 In my own career when I interviewed for a job, I’ve gotten the call as soon as a day later.
 But in one case I got the call THREE MONTHS LATER!
 Now the latter is not common, but my point is there is no absolute rule here.
 On average, it’s not unusual for it to take a week or two.

-It can take even more in times when conditions may unexpectedly change.
+And it can take even more time when things at the company unexpectedly change.
 Then again, if there is an opening now, they may need to fill it soon.
 So, as much as I wish I had a one-size-fits-all answer, there is no way to know for sure.
 Although you can ask at the end of the interview to see if they have an idea.

 The fact that you got good feedback during your phone interview is very hopeful.
 While not everyone gives you feedback, when I do phone interviews I try to give the person at least some sense of how they did.
 If there is absolutely no chance, I only thank them and wish them well.